Today, the Department of Health and Social Care published its Mental Health Act White Paper.

 “Ultimately, changes to the Mental Health Act must be backed by a cross-government strategy to deliver on Government promises to get people with a learning disability and/or autism out of in-patient mental health units.
 The Government also needs to commit funding to develop the right housing and social care support to truly transform care and close inpatient beds for good.
 People with a learning disability have a right to live in their own homes, not in hospitals.”

-For further information or to arrange interviews with a Mencap spokesperson or case study, contact Mencap’s media team on:
+For further information or to arrange an interview with a Mencap spokesperson or case study, please contact Mencap’s media team on:

 - 020 7696 5414 (including out of hours).

 There are approximately 1.5 million people with a learning disability in the UK.

 Mencap works to support people with a learning disability, their families and carers by fighting to change laws, improve services and access to education, employment and leisure facilities.

 Mencap supports thousands of people with a learning disability to live their lives the way they want.

 For advice and information about learning disability and Mencap services in your area, contact Mencap’s freephone Learning Disability Helpline on 0808 808 1111 (10am-3pm, Monday-Friday) or email email@example.com.